zenorocha/wedocs/auth/js/sign-in-with-facebook.md

 Create a client id and client secret by [registering your application](https://developers.facebook.com/docs/apps/register) on Facebook.

+> Please be sure to add the callback url `http://<auth-container-id>.<project-id>.wedeploy.io/oauth/token` in your application.
+> For local development, use `wedeploy.me` instead.
+To use with custom domains you can change the sufix `<project-id>.wedeploy.io` for your domain.

 After retrieving the client id and client secret you can configure them as environment variables of the authentication `container.json`.

 ```json